Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Moment graphs, deformed category and localization

-We'll call again graded $A$-sheaves the objects of $\bar\bfZ_{A}$.
-The categories $\bar\bfF_{A}$ and $\bar\bfZ_{A}$ are Krull-Schmidt graded $A$-categories (because they are Hom-finite $k$-categories and each idempotent splits).
-The global sections functor $\Gamma$ has a left adjoint $\calL$ called the {\it localization functor} \cite[thm.~3.6]{F3}, \cite[prop.~2.14]{J}.
 We say that $\calM$ is {\it generated by global sections} if the counit $\calL\Gamma(\calM)\to\calM$ is an isomorphism, or, equivalently, if $\calM$ belongs to the essential image of $\calL$.
-This implies that the obvious map $\calM(\calG)\to\calM_x$ is surjective for each $x$.
-For $E\subset H$ and $J\subset I$ we set
+This implies that the obvious map $\Gamma(\calM)\to\calM_x$ is surjective for each $x$.
+The functor $\Gamma$ is fully faithful on the full subcategory of $\bar\bfF_{R}$ of the graded $R$-sheaves which are generated by global sections, see \cite[sec.~3.7]{F3}.